kerensp/react-mui-ts-app/README.md

 # react-mui-ts-app
-Repository created to practice react with mui and typescript tutored by Lucas Souza.
+Repository created to practice react with mui and typescript.